 Root Canal Therapy Can Save a Deeply Decayed Tooth

 Root canal therapy can save a compromised tooth that would otherwise need to be extracted.
 Endodontic treatment can also alleviate the pain and discomfort associated with a dental infection.
-At our Chandler and Mesa, AZ, offices, Drs.
+At our Mesa, AZ, office, Drs.
 Martin Farnsworth and Derek Farnsworth can perform root canal therapy and restore treated teeth with a custom dental crown.
 Our doctors work hard to ensure your comfort and perform every step of the process in-house.

 Root Canal Therapy Explained

 When a cavity is left untreated, decay can spread to the innermost portion of the tooth, known as the pulp.
 If the pulp becomes infected or inflamed, root canal therapy is the only way to save the tooth and relieve discomfort.
 During treatment, your doctor can remove compromised tissue and reshape the canals before filling the tooth with a rubber-like substance.
 Your tooth can then be restored with a filling or custom dental crown.

 Many patients hesitate to undergo root canal treatment out of fear that it will cause pain.
 However, this procedure is intended to relieve discomfort rather than instigate it.
 Over 15 million root canals are performed each day, and these procedures are both safe and highly successful.